5 Tips for Building Your Own Remote Digital Marketing Team

 1. Lay Down the Challenges You are Facing

 Start off by determining the challenges you are facing and how a remote marketer can help you tackle them successfully.
 Make a list of all the actions and projects you envision the remote marketer will be working on, such as promoting your new book or blog.
-Outline the expected workload, time this work will take and whether the marketers need to be exclusively working with you.
-This relates to the compensation, so do not skip it.

 2. Establish Personal Connection with Your Talents

-Fifty-one to 79 percent of virtual workers have reported that lack of a personal relationship/connection causes conflict and dissention within a team.
+51% to 79 % of virtual workers have reported that lack of a personal relationship/connection causes conflict and dissension within a team.
 Remove this obstacle by first establishing a cordial and professional relationship with remote workers you hire.
-A personal connection can come in handy when pairing personalities to marketing tasks or platforms, thereby helping to launch more compelling marketing campaigns.

 Encourage friendships to develop between your team members by allowing a little fun and random chats sometimes, depending on your business.
 This helps to relax, create good mood and foster bonding.
-A team that understands each other’s personalities and is on the same page is more successful.

 3. Create a Streamlined Mode of Communication